Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Mitchell: Oh.
 Well, join the club.

-Scene: Room at Luke’s party
+# Scene 18 : Room at Luke’s party

 Manny: Look… I came on strong with that whole funny guy bit.
 This is me just being myself.

 Bianca: Okay.
 Hey, do you know who that boy is over there?